 Closure of sick public sector units (PSUs) and privatisation of healthier ones that do not serve a public purpose have returned to the active policy agenda of the government.
-Surprising many sceptics, Cabinet has already approved the plans for the closure of nearly a dozen sick PSUs.
-Privatisation has not moved at a commensurate pace but it too has made progress with the Cabinet giving a go ahead on 20 PSUs.
-The government is also proceeding with the listing of currently unlisted PSUs in a time-bound manner.
+Surprising many sceptics, Cabinet has already approved the plans for the closure of nearly a

 Rural development and social spending have acquired new vigour with empowerment replacing entitlement as the underlying philosophy.
 Rural electrification has greatly accelerated with every village set to receive electricity by May 1, 2018.
 Per-day rural road construction has accelerated to 133 km during 2016-17 compared with 73 km during 2011-14.
-Within a short time, two crore below poverty line (BPL) rural households have received LPG.
+Within a shorttime, two crore below poverty line (BPL) rural households have received LPG.